top of page

 Why will this be significant in 2026?

 Many parts of the world have long-standing social traditions around communal bathing and saunas, which are not just fleeting trends.
 However, venues in areas without such customs highlight this evolution; for instance, Cascada in Portland, Oregon, exemplifies how bathhouses are becoming community focal points.
 Cascada offers wellness programming across multiple floors, featuring an underground sanctuary for quiet soaking complemented by ground-floor social areas with an indoor pool in a lush conservatory and an outdoor communal space.
 By early 202, Cascada will enhance this social experience with a new restaurant and bar overlooking the outdoor hot tub and sauna area.
 Its membership model fosters interactions between regulars and aparthotel guests, while access to popular fitness instructors and wellness classes creates a vibrant neighborhood hub rather than a traditional spa visit.
-Additionally, Rosewood has repositioned its Asaya brand as a “social wellness club,” launching at The Chancery Rosewood London in September 2025 and Rosewood Doha in October 2025, featuring heat rooms and bathhouses designed to promote social connections.
+Additionally, Rosewood has repositioned its Asaya brand as a “social wellness club,” launching at The Chancery Rosewood London and Rosewood Doha featuring heat rooms and bathhouses designed to promote social connections.

 What’s the trend?